santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-from-data-manager-back-to-ic.md

 What got you here is not what will get you to the next level...if you even want that.
 And the skills you  mastered in your previous glorious Individual Contributor (IC) adventures will have started to dull and fade.

-_What if you could do a Cher and turn back time?_ Cast off the shackles of your management prison and jump back into being an IC.
+_What if you could do a Cher and turn back time, casting off the shackles of your management prison and jumping back into being an IC?_

-Is that even an option and, if so, what would the pitfalls and ramifications be to the world you've created for yourself?
+Is that even an option?
+And, if so, what would the pitfalls and ramifications be to the world you've created for yourself?

 You're about to hear from someone who knows i.e. me.
 I did it.
 It's been over four years since I made the full-time leap back into the wicked world of ICs.
 And it's time to talk about it.

 Pure and unvarnished.
 Warts and all.

 Brace yourselves, it's Real Talk time.

 ## Why would you do it?

 {% imagePlaceholder "./src/assets/images/blog/emily-morter-8xAA0f9yQnE-unsplash.jpg", "Question mark lights on dark background", "" %}

-I quoted startup founder [Rob Walling](https://robwalling.com/) in the [first instalment](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) of this career journey, and this part sums it up perfectly:
+I quoted startup founder [Rob Walling](https://robwalling.com/) in the [first instalment](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) of this career journey saga, and this part sums it up perfectly:

 > “If you find yourself in management and wish you were coding, don’t wait until you’re completely burned out and bitter; do yourself (and your company) a favor – and do it now.
 Get yourself back into the code jockey seat.